EricLarch/nothirdparty.github.io/editorial_policy.md

 title: Editorial Policy
 layout: page
 permalink: /editorial-policy/
+sitemap:
+  exclude: 'yes'
 ---
-We aim to provide accurate, up-to-date, and insightful information about Bitcoin wallets.
-Our content is made to be as factual as possible, and we do not accept payments in return for favorable reviews.
+We aim to provide accurate, up-to-date, and insightful information about Bitcoin.
+Our content is made to be as factual as possible and unbiased.
+We do not accept payments in return for favorable reviews.

-In the even that we review a product/service and receive it free of charge, we will disclose that information.

-We invite the community to help contribute.
-Our entire website is on [GitHub][1].
+Our entire website is open source.
+We invite the community to help improve NTP's content on [GitHub][1].
 We allow anyone to contribute to our [wallet pages][2] or [knowledge base][3].

  [1]: https://github.com/NoThirdParty/nothirdparty.github.io/
  [2]: https://github.com/NoThirdParty/nothirdparty.github.io/tree/master/_posts/wallets